mscdex/node-imap/README.md

     * **request** - An Object indicating what to fetch (at least **headers** OR **body** must be set to false -- in other words, you can only fetch one aspect of the message at a time):
         * **struct** - A Boolean indicating whether to fetch the structure of the message. **Default:** true
         * **headers** - A Boolean/Array value.
 A value of true fetches all message headers.
 An Array containing specific message headers to retrieve can also be specified. **Default:** true
-        * **body** - A Boolean/String value.
-A value of true fetches the entire raw message body.
-A String value containing a valid partID (see _FetchResult_'s structure property) fetches the body/content of that particular part. **Default:** false
+        * **body** - A Boolean/String/Array value.
+A Boolean value of true fetches the entire raw message body.
+A String value containing a valid partID (see _FetchResult_'s structure property) fetches the entire body/content of that particular part.
+An Array value of length 2 can be specified if you wish to request a byte range of the content, where the first item is a Boolean/String as previously described and the second item is a String indicating the byte range, for example, to fetch the first 500 bytes: '0-500'. **Default:** false

 * **removeDeleted**(Function) - _(void)_ - Permanently removes all messages flagged as \Deleted.
 The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.

 * **addFlags**(Integer, String/Array, Function) - _(void)_ - Adds the specified flag(s) to the message identified by the Integer parameter.
-The second parameter can either be a string containing a single flag or can be an Array of flags.
+The second parameter can either be a String containing a single flag or can be an Array of flags.
 The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.

 * **delFlags**(Integer, String/Array, Function) - _(void)_ - Removes the specified flag(s) from the message identified by the Integer parameter.
-The second parameter can either be a string containing a single flag or can be an Array of flags.
+The second parameter can either be a String containing a single flag or can be an Array of flags.
 The Function parameter is the callback with two parameters: the error (null if none), the _Box_ object of the currently open mailbox.

 TODO